pixarninja/world_forge/README.md

 # Rendering Scenes

 This project utilizes many different objects to render a scene.
 In a general sense, there is a controllerMap variable that keeps track of all the SpriteController objects stored there.
 If you would like to render a character, button, or prop to the screen, you must create a new SpriteController, assign it an appropriate SpriteEntity object, and add it to the controllerMap.
-Each SpriteEntity object makes use of transitions (implemented inside of the refreshCharacter() method) to decide the properties of the Sprite that will be rendered to the screen.
-For example, the SpriteButton's refreshCharacter() method will swap from an "off" spritesheet to an "on" spritesheet when the button is pressed.
+Each SpriteEntity object makes use of transitions (implemented inside of the refreshEntity() method) to decide the properties of the Sprite that will be rendered to the screen.
+For example, the SpriteButton's refreshEntity() method will swap from an "off" spritesheet to an "on" spritesheet when the button is pressed.
 The SpriteThread will draw the sprites to the screen in increments of a frame rate, which is set in the SpriteView.

 # Class Definitions